ragingbal/streamzero-docs/Solutions/014 Marketing Data Analysis.md

 - -17% savings on campaign spend

 ### Testimonials
-> "Using Ferris we were able to digest a massive amount of text and extract personalized investment themes which allows our RMs to increase their face time with the clients and surprise them with the meaningful content."
+> "Using {{< param replacables.brand_name  >}} we were able to digest a massive amount of text and extract personalized investment themes which allows our RMs to increase their face time with the clients and surprise them with the meaningful content."
 — Mr. R. Giger, Head of Marketing and Campaigns, Swiss Private Bank